 \textbf{2.
 Language Confidence}: The metric should identify, with high confidence, that the summary is indeed being generated in the target language.
 As such, we use the \emph{fastText} language-ID classifier \citep{joulin-etal-2017-bag} to obtain the language probability distribution of the generated summary and define the Language Confidence (LC) as:

 \textbf{3.
 Length Penalty}: Generated summaries should not be unnecessarily long, and the metric should penalize long summaries.
-While model-based metrics may indicate how similar a generated summary is to its reference and its language, it is not clear how they can be used to determine its brevity.
-As such, we adapt the BLEU \citep{papineni2002bleu} brevity penalty to measure the length penalty of generated summaries:
+While model-based metrics may indicate how similar a generated summary is to its reference and language, it is unclear how they can be used to determine its brevity.
+As such, we adapt the BLEU \citep{papineni2002bleu} brevity penalty to measure the length penalty:

-The languages of $s_{gen}$ and $s_{ref}$ may not be the same, and identical texts may vary in length across languages.
-Hence, we used a length offset $c$ to avoid penalizing generated summaries slightly longer than the references.
+$s_{gen}$ and $s_{ref}$ may not be of the same language, and parallel texts may vary in length across languages.
+Hence, we use a length offset $c$ to avoid penalizing generated summaries slightly longer than the references.
 By examining the standard deviation of mean summary lengths of the languages, we set $c = 6$.

 We finally define our metric, \textbf{L}anguage-\textbf{a}gnostic \textbf{S}ummary \textbf{E}valuation (\textbf{LaSE}) score as follows.